 - Investigations and claims arising out of deaths

-- Investigations and claims arising out serious ill treatment
+- Investigations and claims arising out of serious ill treatment

 - Trafficking and modern slavery